siku2/yew-playground/README.md

 cargo install just watchexec
 ```

 The frontend requires [Sass](https://sass-lang.com/) to build the stylesheet.
-More specifically it relies on the `sass` CLI.
+More specifically, it relies on the Dart Sass CLI.
 For instructions on how to install it, please visit <https://sass-lang.com/install>.
 Many distributions already have a pre-built package but if all else fails you can use the Node package: